-There are a lot of keto coffee creamer ideas, I have a list below of the best options.
+I have a list below of the best keto coffee creamer options.
 There are dairy and vegan options.
 There are creamer powders and liquid options, such as heavy cream.
 If you want flavors, such as caramel or vanilla, there are creamers for you too.

 In addition to these keto creamers, I included a caramel coffee creamer recipe and other creamer recipes below the list.
 There are also additional tips and ideas to make your keto coffee amazing.

 Heavy whipping cream is good for a keto diet, especially in coffee.
 Each serving of 1 tablespoon has 0.4 grams of carbs.